 Prepare for a 10+ kilometre-long walk!
 Start at Brankov bridge over the rundown but lively district of Savamala.
 Cross to the other side and New Belgrade.
 Right before the lift for bicycles on the bridge, look right and check out the gigantic street art.
 It represents the spirit of Belgrade.
 Go down the stairs at the end of the bridge and stay by the river.

 You are on one of the kej, the pedestrian avenue along the river.
+It is a beautiful place all year long, even when covered in a thick blanket of snow.
 Just walk forward and enjoy the view on Kalemegdan.
 Check out the museum of modern art (open since October 2017).
 If you have time, go see the permanent exhibition, it’s really good.